Back to all posts

 Direct syscalls refer to a method where a program directly invokes a system call (NT* APIs) rather than calling ntdll.dll to do so.
 In this approach, the program interacts directly with the operating system kernel to request specific services or functionality.

-Direct syscalls can leave an "unclean" callstack (Not backed by Ntdll!*), which can potentially be observed by EDRs or other monitoring tools.
+Direct syscalls can leave an "unclean" callstack (not backed by ntdll), which can potentially be observed by EDRs or other monitoring tools.
 The callstack is a data structure that keeps track of function calls and their corresponding return addresses during program execution.
 When a program makes a direct syscall, it interrupts the normal flow of execution and transfers control to the operating system kernel.
-This interruption can cause unbacked API calls visible in the callstack, as the program transitions from user mode to kernel mode.
+This interruption can cause unbacked API calls visible in the callstack as the program transitions from user mode to kernel mode.
 EDRs may monitor the callstack for anomalies or suspicious behavior, and the presence of direct syscalls can be a red flag.

 Indirect syscalls using ntdll.dll for API invocation can help maintain a "clean" callstack.
 Instead of directly invoking the system call, the program calls a function within the ntdll.dll library, which handles the system call internally.
-From the perspective of the callstack, the program remains within the user mode, and the transitions to the kernel mode are hidden within the library.
+From the perspective of the callstack, the program remains within user mode, and the transitions to kernel mode are hidden within the library.

-Prototype for dynamic SSN resolution and invocation of indirect(ntdll backed) syscalls.
+Prototype for dynamic SSN resolution and invocation of indirect (ntdll-backed) syscalls:

 // Find ntdll.dll inside of the current process.